 If you’re a visual artist, but not a graphic designer, let photos of your art & crafts dominate your promotional materials.

-In my human-centered brand design approach, visual design is the very last step of the brand strategy – there's no point in picking colors and fonts before you have decided on the previous steps.
+In my Human Centered Brand approach, visual design is the very last step of the brand strategy – there’s no point in picking colors and fonts before you have decided on the previous steps.

 Be consistent with your branding